Dheeraj-kkde/Dheeraj-kkde/README.md

 ### Hi there, I'm [Dheeraj Kumar](https://twitter.com/dheeraj_kkde) 👋

-I am Senior Software Engineer at [<b>KPMG</b>](https://kpmg.com/xx/en/home.html) (Big 4) and a passionate + proactive guy to learn new technologies and skills to elevate my skill-set.
+I am a Senior Software Engineer at [<b>KPMG</b>](https://kpmg.com/xx/en/home.html) (Big 4) and a passionate + proactive guy to learn new technologies and skills to elevate my skill set.
 Believe in being a student and ready to learn from Juniors as well as Seniors💕
 Currently in a Gen AI Team (R&DE)

 - 👀 I’m interested in Frontend + Blockchain 🔥